-To start: what exactly is soy lecithin?
+To begin: What exactly is (soy) lecithin?

-What is lecithin doing in chocolate?But what exactly is soy lecithin doing in chocolate, which tends not to have a high water content?
+But what exactly does soy lecithin do in chocolate, which tends not to have a high water content?

-So what speaks against soy lecithins in chocolate?Let's briefly summarize our findings: Soy lecithins are the cheap alternative to cocoa butter and help in the chocolate manufacturing process.
-In addition, they are more or less healthy and most likely edible for allergy sufferers.
+Let's briefly summarize our findings: Soy lecithins are a cheap alternative to cocoa butter and help in the chocolate manufacturing process.
+In addition, they are virtually healthy and can most likely be enjoyed by allergy sufferers without any problems.
 But, as is so often the case, not everything that glitters is made of gold.

-Disadvantages of consuming conventionally farmed soy
+Disadvantages of consuming soy from conventional agriculture

 Chocolate tastes better without soy lecithin

-Our conclusion: Soy lecithin in chocolate doesn't really have to beAs the last two points made clear, we're not necessarily convinced about soy lecithin in chocolate.
-Mainly because the addition of soy lecithin often also indicates that the manufacturer may not necessarily put the greatest focus on quality when selecting the ingredients, which just happens to have its price.
+As the last two points made clear, we're not necessarily sold on soy lecithin in chocolate.
+Especially because the addition of soy lecithin often indicates that the manufacturer may not necessarily focus on quality when selecting ingredients, which just has its price.